-This ethos was front of mind during InVintory's first virtual round-table discussion on the Future of Wine Collecting, in celebration of its launch, featuring industry veteransand Oz Clarke.
+This ethos was front of mind during InVintory's first virtual round-table discussion on the Future of Wine Collecting, in celebration of its launch, featuring industry veterans Elin McCoy and Oz Clarke.
 The engaging discussion highlighted current trends, such as the broadening universe of wines that qualify as "collectible" and the uptick in younger collectors who seek them out, as well as the importance of reframing modern paradigms like ratings and drink windows to better capture the personal experience of wine.

 "Our two differentiating attributes are our product and our philosophy on wine and wine collecting," says Jeff.
 "The product is equally defined by intuitive design and powerful technology, keeping with our mission to remove complexity and deliver a simple user experience.
 But our understanding of wine is just as important, as it is the lens we apply to every decision on what we build and how we build it."

 InVintory is available on iOS, Android and the web.
-Prestige is priced atper month, or annually.
+Prestige is priced at $9.99 per month, or $99 annually.